 Welcome to the Department of Art History, Tyler School of Art, Temple University.
-We are located in a new, cutting-edge facility in the culturally rich and vibrant city of Philadelphia and close to major urban centers throughout the Northeast.
+We are located in a cutting-edge facility in the culturally rich and vibrant city of Philadelphia and close to major urban centers throughout the Northeast.

 Our mission is to educate students on the graduate and undergraduate levels about visual culture and its history, to foster scholarly research and advance knowledge in the discipline, and to function as a resource of expertise to the University, the region and beyond.
 The Department offers a variety of critical, theoretical and methodological perspectives and approaches.
 Our goal is to equip students with strong skills in a world in which visual literacy is of great importance, and on-site learning at local and regional museums is key to instruction.
 Students can broaden their education at one of Temple’s international programs, especially those in Rome and Japan, which offer a range of Art History classes.
 As part of Tyler School of Art, which includes the Temple Contemporary art gallery, we promote dynamic interactions between artistic, critical, curatorial, and scholarly practice.
 This education is designed to foster a life-long interest in, sensitivity to, and appreciation of the significance of artistic production as a fundamental historical and cultural form of human expression and communication.
 As part of our mission, our students regularly receive internships at the Philadelphia Museum of Art and other regional museums and galleries.